 Once you turn the stovetop or oven off, allow the cast iron to cool before moving on to the next step.

-rubbing olive oil on a cast iron griddle
+rubbing avocado oil into the cast iron griddle with a dry towel.

-You can use any kind of cooking oil you would like to for seasoning your cast iron.
-I use olive oil to do this, but really any cooking oil works (vegetable oil, canola oil, coconut oil, butter, etc.).
 Excess oil really isn't needed, you'll just need enough to properly cover your grill pan or skillet.
-Just pour a tablespoon or two and buff it in in with a paper towel.
+Just pour a tablespoon or two and buff it in in with a dry towel.
 If you have a cast iron skillet, make sure to get the outside and handles of the skillet too!

 Finally, you're going to heat the cast iron griddle again.
 This is what's going to season your cast iron.
 Without going into too much detail, heating the fat on the cast iron will give it a tough covering that makes it non-stick and super durable.